Browse the Guide:

 camps in Virginia, and from Point Lookout, where he was stationed.

 WATSON, THOMAS (1844-?).
 LETTERS, 1862-1866.
 0.1 cu. ft.
 Private in Company D, 93rd Pennsylvania Infantry during the Civil War, participant in Grant's Vicksburg Campaign and Sherman's Atlanta Campaign.
 Photocopies of typed transcripts of letters written from Camp Douglas, Illinois and camps in Mississippi, Tennessee, Alabama, and Georgia.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-005.

 WEAVER, LILLIAN C. (b.
 1873).
 COLLECTION, c.1892-1919, n.d.
 1.2 cu. ft.
 Vassar graduate; teacher in New York and Munich, Germany; founder of Andrebrook girls' school.
 Collection contains mostly correspondence to Weaver from family, friends, and former students, as well as some of her outgoing correspondence.
 Also includes clippings, photographs, and invitations.
 A small amount of correspondence is in German.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-016.

 WEAVER, PETER F. (1835-1907).
 COLLECTION, 1880-1907, 1974.
 0.1 cu. ft.
 Confederate soldier, bank director, member of Greensville, County Virginia Board of Supervisors, and long-time Virginia resident.
 The collection contains a speech given by Peter F. Weaver, a newspaper article, letters, an invoice, and biographical notes about Weaver.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-038.

 WEBER, MAX (1824-1901).
 LETTER, 1861.
 0.1 cu. ft.